 by Chance Campbell

-The following is the first installment of an interview between Chance Campbell, Sr. editor and addiction specialist at Alltreatment.com, and Mike Wilkerson, pastor at Mars Hill church in Ballard, Seattle.
+The following is the continuation and second installment of an interview between Chance Campbell, Sr. editor and addiction specialist at Alltreatment.com, and Mike Wilkerson, pastor at Mars Hill church in Ballard, Seattle.
 Wilkerson is the author of Redemption, a book which discusses the biblical underpinnings of addiction, abuse, and recovery.

 Three Part Interview with author and pastor, Mike Wilkerson: